mojomast/scoreboardussy/README-0.5beta.md

-# Scoreboardussy 0.5.4-beta
+# Scoreboardussy 0.5.5-beta

 This is a 0.5-beta snapshot capturing the current progress on real-time match features and Mon-Pacing integration.

 Date: 2025-08-11

-This point release aligns our interop endpoints with the latest Mon-Pacing client branch: match pushes now use /match and timer updates use /timer.
-Also includes LAN-friendly startup scripts, QR overlay fixes, and layout corrections.
+This point release includes a simple Rooms API and a Home page “Recent Rooms” list to make it easier to join existing rooms while longer-term room persistence is being finalized.
+Also reiterates deployment notes for Kubernetes regarding PUBLIC_URL, single-replica state, and ingress pathing.

 ## TL;DR
 - New real-time match server scaffolding (MatchStateManager) with server-authoritative timers (100ms ticks)